irenegr/themes/README.md

-some of my not so perfect themes
+Some of my not so perfect themes